anwar3606/Mi-Router-Python-SDK/README.md

-# Mi Router Python SDK
+# Mi Xiaomi Router Python SDK

 As Xiaomi doesn't have any official SDK of any sorts.
 This is a hacky solution to work with for now.